 Prepare for Recording Audio Voiceovers

-Whether you’re recording audio only or recording a video, good quality audio is paramount.
+Whether you’re recording audio-only or recording a video, good quality audio is paramount.
 Selecting the right equipment is important, but there is more to making a good audio recording.
 Get tips as well as a collection of pages on best practices in recording audio.

 Before You Record